-For the years ended December 31,

-(in thousands) 2016 2015 2014

-Fees received for the operation of jointly-owned oil and natural gas properties \$ 2,477 \$ 3,125 \$ 3,265
+For the years ended December 31, 2017 2016 2015 \$ 2.549 \$ 2.477 \$ 3.125 (in thousands) 2017 2016 2015 Fees received for the operation of jointly-owned oil and natural gas properties \$ 2,549 \$ 2,477 \$ 3,125 r.

-r.
 Compensation awards

-Stock-based compensation expense, net of amounts capitalized, is included in "General and administrative" in the Company's consolidated statements of operations over the awards' vesting periods and is based on the awards' grant date fair value.
-The Company utilizes the closing stock price on the grant date, less an expected forfeiture rate, to determine the fair values of service vesting restricted stock awards and a Black-Scholes pricing model to determine the fair values of service vesting restricted stock awards.
-The Company utilizes a Monte Carlo simulation prepared by an independent third party to determine the fair values of the performance share awards and, in prior periods, performance unit awards.
+Stock-based compensation expense, net of amounts capitalized, is included in the "General and administrative" line item in the Company's consolidated statements of operations over the awards' vesting periods and is based on the awards' grant date fair value.
+The Company utilizes the closing stock price on the grant date, less an expected forfeiture rate, to determine the fair values of service vesting restricted stock awards and a Black-Scholes pricing model to determine the fair values of service vesting restricted stock option awards.
+The Company utilizes a Monte Carlo simulation prepared by an independent third party to determine the fair values of the performance share awards and, in prior periods, the performance unit awards.
 The Company capitalizes a portion of stock-based compensation for employees who are directly involved in the acquisition, exploration and development of its oil and natural gas properties into the full cost pool.
-Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" in the consolidated balance sheets.
-See Note 6 for further discussion regarding the restricted stock awards, restricted stock option awards, performance share awards and performance unit awards.
+Capitalized stock-based compensation is included in the "Oil and natural gas properties" line item on the consolidated balance sheets.
+See Note 7 for further discussion regarding the restricted stock awards, stock option awards, performance share awards and performance unit awards.